Kristy Jansen

 Work-in-Progress

 Aleksandar Andonov, Kristy A.E.
-Jansen, and Josh Rauh
+Jansen, and Joshua D. Rauh

 Awards: Recipient of the NBER initiative on Market Frictions and Financial Risks Grant 2024/2025